Ground Stability Surveys

 - The Mining Redemption Authority addresses stability issues related to historical mining operations and provides remediation measures.

-- Environmental regulators may intervene in cases where collapsible ground poses significant environmental or public safety risks.
+- Environmental regulators may intervene in cases where collapsible ground poses significant environmental or health and safety risks.

 As land instability remains a significant concern in the planning system, proper assessment and mitigation strategies are vital to minimising risks and safeguarding future developments.

-If you are concerned about a land instability issue or need to present a ground stability report with a planning application, the knowledgeable geo-environmental consultants at Arbtech can help.
+If you are concerned about a land instability issue or need to present a ground stability report with a planning application, Arbtech has an ongoing relationship with a knowledgeable geo-environmental consultancy.
 They cover the UK and are adept at carrying out these assessments.
 For further information, complete the contact form at the top of this page.